Wellycon

+Welcome arch at Wellycon 2026 at Tākina convention centre in Wellington, New Zealand.

 Wellycon is the largest board game convention in New Zealand.

-The Wellycon Convention is held annually in Wellington, New Zealand on the Saturday and Sunday of Kings Birthday Weekend.
-The first Wellycon was held in 2008, with numbers steadily increasing (except when covid-restricted) e.g. 2018 at Wellington Girls' College, with over 600 attendees.
+The Wellycon Convention is held annually in Wellington, New Zealand on the Saturday and Sunday of King's Birthday Weekend.
+The first Wellycon was held in 2008, with numbers steadily increasing, e.g. 2018 at Wellington Girls' College, with over 600 attendees.
 The focus of the con is on having space and time to play games onsite, in contrast to many sci-fi/fantasy or board game trade fairs such as Spiel (the largest board game convention in the world).
 The totally volunteer-run committee works hard to fulfil the tag-line "the biggest, fun, friendly board game convention in NZ" with over 150 volunteers facilitating at the event.

 Special events

-2025 saw the ever-expanding Wellycon - they added a third, half-day.
+2025 saw the ever-expanding Wellycon – they added a third, half-day.
 Due to the venue being double booked, Wellycon was held on Matariki Weekend, which meant the holiday was Friday not Monday.
 So Wellycon was Fri/Sat/and Sunday until 3pm.
 This experiment proved popular but it is undecided if it will continue as it is a lot of extra work for the volunteer committee.

 In 2024 Wellycon added the 'Patron' tier of support.
 In return for an annual fee, Patrons got early access to the venue, patron-specific gifts and a Patron lounge to use during the event.
 They also added more tournaments, 'mix & mingle' section and a permanently set-up dexterity games area.

-The 2023 Wellycon added the 'Orbit Sessions' - boardgame-related panel discussions, Kiwi game designers success stories, quizzes and so on.
+The 2023 Wellycon added the 'Orbit Sessions' – boardgame-related panel discussions, Kiwi game designers success stories, quizzes and so on.
 They also partnered with Lego Masters NZ Series 2 contestants, Amy & Llewe, to provide the Great Wellycon Sheep Trek, to fit in with the Great Western Trail:NZ sheep-based theme.

 The 2022 Wellycon had the first 'prototype event' where game designers play-tested their prototypes with many attendees and a prize draw was held for those who had given feedback.

 The 2021 Wellycon had the first National Catan Tournament.
 The winner qualified as the New Zealand representative for the Catan World Championships in Malta, Nov 2022.

 The 2019 Wellycon featured four international game premieres for the southern hemisphere (at the same time as UK Games Expo release for the northern hemisphere).

 The 2018 Wellycon offered an exclusive promo card for the Spiel des Jahres-nominated boardgame Raiders of the North Sea.